The pipeline and natural gas industries are aiming to build new and larger gas infrastructure projects in Massachusetts.

 We oppose these expansions for many reasons.
 Read below to learn more and get involved.

-Unfortunately, we use quite a bit of natural gas in Massachusetts today (all "natural" gas is now extracted through fracking).
+Methane gas is driving up energy bills and represents a major financial, health, safety, and climate risk to the Commonwealth.
+“Natural” gas is a fossil fuel composed primarily of methane, drilled to the surface from deep underground by a process known as hydraulic fracturing or “fracking” in shale rock.
 More than half of our electricity is generated from gas-fired electricity plants, and many building and home heating systems rely on it currently as well.
-We know this does not have to be the case.
-Our own state's Comprehensive Energy Plan shows that we can protect Massachusetts electricity customers from price volatility, reduce risks of disaster, and reduce air and climate pollution by aggressively converting to electric-source heating systems powered by greater amounts of renewable energy.
-We can end our reliance on this dirty and dangerous fossil fuel very soon, if we act now.
+This does not have to be the case.
+Our own state's Clean Energy and Climate Plans (2025 and 2030, and 2050) show that we can protect Massachusetts electricity customers from price volatility, reduce risks of disaster, and reduce air and climate pollution by aggressively converting to electric-source heating systems powered by greater amounts of renewable energy.
+The statewide emissions limit for 2030 is 50% of 1990 levels and for 2050 is set at Net Zero.
+Ending our reliance on dirty and dangerous fossil fuels very soon is key to meet these targets for the good of our communities and our environment.

 We Don't Need More Gas Infrastructure